 Direct Line launched in 1985 with a single insurance product; car insurance.
 Since then its aim has been to 'always put the customer first' and it now offers a host of additional insurance policies including pet insurance, home insurance and travel insurance amongst others.

-Direct Line's travel insurance policies have a 5 and 4 star Defaqto rating and it offers a choice between single and annual multi-trip policies.
-You can also look to get backpacker cover if you are travelling for a longer period of up to 18 months.
+Direct Line's travel insurance policies have 3, 4 and 5 star Defaqto ratings and there is a choice between single and annual multi-trip policies.
 Direct Line's travel insurance policies are underwritten by U K Insurance Limited.

 Direct Line travel insurance key features